comworkio/comwork-cloud-wiki/terms.md

 * Pornographic content
 * Hate or harassment speech content

-## What is the minimal age required for using CwCloud?
+## What is the minimal age required for using CWCloud?

 The [SaaS version of cwcloud](https://cloud.comwork.io) is hosted in the EU: Our site, products and services are all directed to people who are at least 16 years old.
 If you are under the age of 16, per the requirements of the GDPR[^1] do not use this site.